Economy of Africa: Investment and banking

 Africa's US$107 billion financial services industry will log impressive growth for the rest of the decade as more banks target the continent's emerging middle class.
 The banking sector has been experiencing record growth, among others due to various technological innovations.

-China and India have showed increasing interest in emerging African economies in the 21st century.
+China and India have shown increasing interest in emerging African economies in the 21st century.
 Reciprocal investment between Africa and China increased dramatically in recent years amidst the current world financial crisis.

 The increased investment in Africa by China has attracted the attention of the European Union and has provoked talks of competitive investment by the EU.
 Members of the African diaspora abroad, especially in the EU and the United States, have increased efforts to use their businesses to invest in Africa and encourage African investment abroad in the European economy.

 Remittances from the African diaspora and rising interest in investment from the West will be especially helpful for Africa's least developed and most devastated economies, such as Burundi, Togo and Comoros.
 However, experts lament the high fees involved in sending remittances to Africa due to a duopoly of Western Union and MoneyGram that is controlling Africa's remittance market, making Africa is the most expensive cash transfer market in the world.
 According to some experts, the high processing fees involved in sending money to Africa are hampering African countries' development.

+Remittances continue to be the most important source of external financial flows to Africa, accounting for 3.8% of GDP in 2021.
+However, only approximately 30% of it is dedicated to economic activities, the majority of which are in the informal sector, limiting its potential for productive transformation.